 In the latter months of 2005 we spent a lot of time researching techniques and equipment and our very first experimental batch of salami was made using an old smoker for a fermentation chamber cobbled together with a CPU fan, a light bulb and an old domestic fridge for an air drying room where Martin altered the workings to get it running warm instead of cold, wow how things have changed!
 We were ready to start trading at the end of February 2006.

 Each year since then Deli Farm has been achieving many Great Taste and Taste of the West awards, including our Coppa winning Champion Product in 2007 and in 2012 we were runners up in the "Best Producer"section of the Radio 4 Food and Farming Awards.

-Deli Farm Charcuterie are one of the UK's pioneering business's to preserve meat by air drying and still are the only dedicated producer of air dried Cornish charcuterie
+Deli Farm Charcuterie are one of the UK's pioneering business's to preserve meat by air drying in Cornwall.

 We use prime cuts of meat that are sourced from selected producers; this is mixed with freshly ground herbs and spices and carefully hand crafted into natural casings.
 They are then hung up and left to slowly dry; air-dried products have a long shelf life and like a good wine improve with time.

 With all air-dried products "what you put in is what you get out" there is no cooking involved to tenderise sinewy bits of meat, that is why with a lot of the cheaper salami you end up with a mouthful of chewy bits.
 For this reason we use only hard trimmed leg of pork in all our Salami, it does make it more expensive but gives it a far superior texture and we are not prepared to sacrifice quality for cost.